Another Word For WELL_REASONED

 Adjective : Having a justification.

-Adjective : (typography) Of text, arranged on a page or a computer screen such that the left and right ends of all lines within paragraphs are aligned.
+Adjective : (typography) Of text, arranged on a page or a computer screen such that the left and right ends of all lines within paragraphs are aligned, with the space between words adjusted as necessary.
+Also called fully justified to contrast with left-justified and right-justified.

 elucidating